vvejella/world_development_explorer/wdx_analysis.md

 - ![image](https://user-images.githubusercontent.com/71124557/112853138-8fecc200-907a-11eb-8c86-c1778c7863f7.png)
 according to above image China is highest in the count of Railway passengers.
 - ![image](https://user-images.githubusercontent.com/71124557/112853251-aa26a000-907a-11eb-8ac2-05d33624797a.png)
-here in the above bar graph Japan is highest in in the count of Railway passengers during the comparsion b/w other countries in the years between 1995-2001.
+Here in Bargraph I observed for past years, Japan is highest in in the count of Railway passengers during the comparsion b/w other countries in the years between 1995-2001.

 ##### For more information Please refer the graphs in charts folder.